Prepare for the CISM exam with the ISACA Athens Chapter and ISACA Accredited Trainers

 The CISM Prep Course

-This is the official CISΜ Prep Course offered in association with the ISACA Athens Chapter, and it is fully aligned with the CISM Review Manual.
+This is the official CISΜ Prep Course offered by the ISACA Athens Chapter and association with the Hellenic American Union, and it is fully aligned with the CISM Review Manual.
 It is given by ISACA accredited trainers in accordance with ISACA’s Accredited Training Program launched in September 2017.

 The course provides an in-depth knowledge on the following four CISM domains that are covered on the CISM exam.